-The Chancellor, through his/her delegated administrative officers, may issue regulations for the transfer of permits from one Vehicle to another owned or used by the holder of the permit, and it is unlawful for a person in possession of such a permit to use it in any manner inconsistent with such regulations.
+The Chancellor, through his/her designee(s), may issue regulations for the transfer of permits from one Vehicle to another owned or used by the holder of the permit, and it is unlawful for a person in possession of such a permit to use it in any manner inconsistent with such regulations.

 It is unlawful for any person in possession of a parking permit, whether that possession is lawful or unlawful, to give, sell, or otherwise transfer or to attempt to transfer it to another.
 It is unlawful for any person to display on a Vehicle a parking permit not issued to that person for use with that specific Vehicle or to display a lost, stolen, counterfeit, or an altered permit.
-Such permits shall be confiscated, no refunds shall be issued, the violators will be issued a citation, the Vehicles shall be impounded or booted, and the violators shall be ineligible for a parking permit for one calendar year.
-Violators will first meet with the Chancellor's designated Hearing Officer, and then violations may be forwarded to the appropriate agency for disciplinary action(s), (i.e., the Student Attorney General for students, the Office of Human Resources and the department chair for SHRA employees, the department chair for University faculty and EHRA non-faculty employees, and UNC Hospitals for hospital employees).
-Prior to the release of the Vehicle, the improper permit must be surrendered to the Department of Transportation and Parking.
+Any such permit shall be confiscated, no refund shall be issued, each violator will be issued a citation, the Vehicle(s) shall be towed, impounded, or booted, and the violator(s) shall be ineligible for any parking permit for one calendar year.
+A violator will first meet with the Chancellor's designated Hearing Officer, and thereafter, the violation(s) may be forwarded to the appropriate agency for disciplinary action(s), (i.e., the Student Attorney General for students, the Office of Human Resources and the department chair for SHRA employees, the department chair for University faculty and EHRA non-faculty employees, and UNC Health for health system employees).
+Prior to the release of the Vehicle(s), the improper permit(s) must be surrendered to the Department of Transportation and Parking.